Michael Cohen sues Trump Organization over unpaid legal bills

 Breaking News Emails

-Michael Cohen, President Donald Trump's former lawyer and fixer, has filed a lawsuit in New York City against his one-time boss's real estate business over unpaid legal bills.
+Michael Cohen, President Donald Trump's former lawyer and fixer, filed a lawsuit Thursday in New York City against his one-time boss's real estate business over unpaid legal bills.

 In a civil complaint filed in Manhattan Supreme Court, Cohen accused the Trump Organization of breaking a promise made in July 2017 to pay his legal bills while he was still employed by Trump.